 We meet at 10.30am for our Sunday Service.
-The service ends at midday, and tea and coffee is then served.
+The service ends by midday, and tea and coffee is then served.

-Worship as the Bible clearly demonstrates is not simply something that happens on a Sunday, still less when we sing a few songs together.
-Worship is not a warm up, it’s the real thing! and often where God does his stuff.
-It is also our grateful response to God for all he has done for us.
+Worship, as the Bible clearly demonstrates, is not simply something that happens on a Sunday, still less when we sing a few songs together.
+Worship is not a warm up, it’s the real thing!
+And it’s often where God does His stuff.
+It is also our grateful response to God for all He has done for us.
 “So here’s what I want you to do, God helping you: Take your everyday, ordinary life – your sleeping, eating, going-to-work and walking-around life – and place it before God as an offering” (Romans 12:1, THE MESSAGE)

-When we gather on a Sunday, we come to worship in song, to pray, to listen to the Bible read and taught, to learn, to share, to grow.
+When we gather on a Sunday, we come to worship in song, to pray, to listen to the Bible read and taught, to remember the Cross, to learn, to share, to grow.
 Our desire is that we encounter the living God and leave changed in some way by that encounter.

 On Sundays the whole church gathers.
 The values that we seek to encourage are:

 - Celebration: We long to celebrate the love of God and the love of our church family.

 - Devotion: We want to experience an intimacy with God made possible through the Son, enjoyed by the presence of the Holy Spirit.